ba2534so-s/job-application-tracker/README.md

    - Users are directed to the login page.
    - New users can click the “Register” button to create an account.
    - After logging in, users have access to additional navigation options for managing their job applications.

+   ## Note
+   Deleting the project folder will remove all associated files, including the virtual environment and database.